 Therefore, the total amount of caching memory depends on the role memory reserved for caching multiplied by the number of roles.
 You can effectively scale the total caching memory up or down by increasing or decreasing the number of running instances for that role.

 |When scaling down running instances of the role that hosts In-Role Cache, reduce the instance count by no more than three at a time.
 After that change completes, you can remove up to three additional running instances; repeat until you reach the required number of running instances.
 Scaling back simultaneously by more than three instances causes cache cluster instability.|

-Each cache cluster maintains shared information about the cluster's runtime state in storage.
-During development, you can use the storage emulator.
-Deployed roles must specify a valid storage account.
+Each cache cluster maintains shared information about the cluster's runtime state in Azure storage.
+During development, you can use the Azure storage emulator.
+Deployed roles must specify a valid Azure storage account.
 In Visual Studio, you can specify the appropriate storage account on the Caching tab of the role properties.

 Every cache cluster has at least one cache named